esfand/gediminasm.org/resources/posts/javascript-inheritance/content.md

 ## Recursion in javascript

-To call function recursively in javascript you need to use **arguments.callee** Its a reference to the same function you are operating in.
+To call function recursively in javascript you may use a function name or **arguments.callee**

+**NOTE:** [arguments.callee is deprecated](http://javascript.info/tutorial/arguments#arguments-callee) its a reference to the same function you are operating in.

 See an example on how to sum object values recursively:

     var foo = {
         a: 1,